 LC301: Career Planning Strategies: Foundations for Success

 LC301 is designed to teach life-long career planning skills critical to both a smooth and successful transition from college to the workplace.
-Assignments will include job search fundamentals including identifying your skills, resume and cover letter composition, interviewing, and career research.
+Assignments will include job search fundamentals including identifying your skills, resume and cover letter composition, interviewing, one-on-one networking with professionals, and career research.
 Additionally, students will learn to navigate the many transitions and challenges faced by new graduates.
 This course is intended for juniors and seniors and is currently offered in both the Fall and Spring semesters.
-Please contact Courtney Rousseau at firstname.lastname@example.org for more information.
+Please contact Courtney Rousseau at email@example.com for more information.

 Tips for Applying Online Using Applicant Tracking Systems